Lemon Pancakes – simple perfection!

 How to make them your own

-- These pancakes are extremely versatile.
+- Add toppings: These pancakes are extremely versatile.
 Try them with lemon cream cheese glaze, sweet cherries, a fresh fruit chutney, blueberry sauce, or strawberry sauce.

-- For a beautiful presentation, layer the pancakes with vanilla whipped cream and sprinkle with powdered sugar.
+- Make it a stack: For a beautiful presentation, layer the pancakes with vanilla whipped cream and sprinkle with powdered sugar.
 Top with a spoonful of red berries for contrast.

 Get the Recipe: Lemon Pancakes